-DHS NDIA Co-location ACT
+DHS NDIA Co-location Refurbishment

-|Client||Department of Human Services (DHS)|
+|Client||Department of Human Services|

-|Timeframe||September 2015 - May 2016|
+|Timeframe||2015 - 2016|

 DHS sought to consolidate two leased spaces, which involved demolishing a structural wall to create one large single tenancy of approximately 920m2.

 Part of the works included undertaking base building services upgrades and improving current security services in the Centrelink service centre.
 In addition, an aesthetic refresh of the areas was undertaken, to align with the DHS fitout guide and specifications.